16 Upcycled Christmas Decor Ideas

 I’ve always been drawn to these cute gingerbread cookie cutters.
 My mom had them, and we would make gingerbread cookies every Christmas with them.

 Of course, I didn’t find all five at the same time.
-I collected them along the way on different trips to antique stores that I visited.
+I collected them along the way on different trips to antique stores.
 Some were pretty beat up.
+To give them a new life, I spray-painted them sparkly pink and used wire ribbon to string them together around a clear glass vase.

 Photo of a tall glass container with five gingerbread man cookie cutters tied around it with a red and white ribbon and a candle in the center.